saasbook/redeemify/README.md

 How it works:

-0. A user receives a "redemption code" (like a gift card code), perhaps because they paid for it, or perhaps as a result of buying something.
+0. A user receives a "redemption code" (AKA "Redeemify Code" like a gift card code), perhaps because they paid for it, or perhaps as a result of buying something.